- Medicine | MBBS (5 Years), Full time

-- You may apply in or after the final year of your degree and must be predicted/achieved at least an upper second class honours degree (or equivalent) in any subject.
+- You may apply in the final year of your degree and must be predicted/achieved at least an upper second class honours degree (or equivalent) in any subject.

-- There must have been a significant component of Biology and Chemistry in your degree programme, at least equivalent to AS level.
+- There must have been a significant component of Biology and Chemistry in your degree programme, at least equivalent to AS Level.

-- Alternatively, you must have achieved grades of at least BB in A-level Biology and Chemistry prior to starting your degree or you must be completing or have completed AS levels in Chemistry and Biology and be predicted/achieved B grades in both.
+- Alternatively, you must have achieved grades of at least BB in A Level Biology and Chemistry prior to starting your degree or you must be completing or have completed AS Levels in Chemistry and Biology and be predicted/achieved B grades in both.

 Graduates with a non-UK degree

-Graduates who offer a degree with at least an upper second class honours or equivalent who have graduated from a university outside the UK, must send the Student Recruitment and Admissions Office firstname.lastname@example.org the following prior to application to ensure your eligibility to apply:
+Graduates who offer a degree with at least an upper second class honours or equivalent who have graduated from a university outside the UK, must send the Student Recruitment and Admissions Office (firstname.lastname@example.org) the following prior to application to ensure your eligibility to apply: